mohmiim/MLIntroduction/session-5/README.md

 model1.add(Flatten())
 ~~~~

-Notice that we added a Flatten layer to the end of the feature extractor model to make the output a vector
+Notice that we added a Flatten layer to the end of the feature extractor model to make the output a vector.

 - Loading the second model